TelerikAcademy/Slice-and-Dice/01 Front-end-tools/slides/README.md

   2. Test this app on all the browsers on the VMs
     - If the app fails for any browser, return to **1.**

-# Testing a web app
+# Testing a web app with BrowserStack
 - Very good, still...
 - There are easier ways:
   - https://www.browserstack.com/